axelquack/igir/README.md

 ### Run the script

 Run the script.
-It will generate a new output directory named `roms-verified`, moving the files from `roms-unverified` if its checksum matches any of the known checksums in the DAT files provided.
+It will generate a new output directory named `roms-verified-1g1r`, moving the files from `roms-unverified` if its checksum matches any of the known checksums in the DAT files provided.
 Any ROMs not identified will remain in the `roms-unverified` directory.

 Be aware that if, for instance, you have `.bin` or `.cue` files, they will automatically be organized into a folder structure.
 The `.dat` file will serve as the single source of truth defining this structure.